VZout/RTX-Mesh-Shaders/README.md

 ---

-**This repository demo's a mesh shading made possible by NVIDIA's Turing Architecture and is used for research purposes.
+**This repository demo's mesh shading introduced by NVIDIA's Turing Architecture and is used for research purposes.
 This repo accompanies my research paper on the topic of mesh shaders where I compare traditional techniques with their mesh shading equivalent.**

 ---